NCSU-Libraries/vizstudio_collatz/README.md

 This visualization generates and displays sequences of integers where each number in the sequence is obtained from the previous one as follows:

-1. If the previous number is even, divide by 2 (x ÷ 2)
-2. If the previous number is odd, multiply by 3 and add 1 (3x + 1).
+1. If the previous number is odd, multiply by 3 and add 1 (3x + 1)
+2. If the previous number is even, divide by 2 (x ÷ 2)

-The conjecture states that, regardless of which number (n) is selected as the first term, the sequence will eventually reach 1, at which point it enters a loop (4, 2, 1, 4, 2, 1, etc.).
-In the visualization, when the sequence reaches 1, the process begins again with the first term (n) incremented by 1.
+The Collatz Conjecture states that, for any positive integer selected as the first term, the sequence will eventually reach 1, at which point it enters a loop (4, 2, 1, 4, 2, 1, etc.).
+In the visualization, when the sequence reaches 1, the process begins again with the first term incremented by 1.

 ### Visual components

 Each new number in the sequence is generated and displayed at a rate of about 1 every 0.75 seconds.
 Values are presented inside a colored circle: odd numbers in a blue/green circle, even numbers in a red/pink circle.
-Below the current number is displayed the initial number in the sequence (n) and the number of times the calculation was applied to generate the number (i, where the first number is 0, the second 1, etc.)
+Below the current number is displayed the initial number in the sequence (n) and the number of times the funtion was applied to generate the number (i, where the first number is i=0, the second i=1, etc.)

 ![Collatz conjecture visualization example](/media/images/number_examples.png "Collatz conjecture visualization example")

-NOTE: The colored outline around the circle is for visual interest only and is not meant to convey any information.

-### Audio components
+### Audible components

 Each number in the sequence is accompanied by a tone in the C major pentatonic scale: